finbourne/luminesce-sdk-java/sdk/docs/SqlExecutionApi.md

 > String putByQueryXml(body, scalarParameters, queryName, download, timeoutSeconds)

-PutByQueryXml: Executes Sql, returned in Xml format, where the sql is the post-body url.
+PutByQueryXml: Executes Sql from the body returning XML

- For more complex LuminesceSql a PUT will allow for longer Sql. e.g.: &#x60;&#x60;&#x60;sql @@cutoff &#x3D; select #2020-02-01#; @issues &#x3D; select Id, SortId, Summary, Created, Updated from Dev.Jira.Issue where Project&#x3D;&#39;HC&#39; and Created &lt; @@cutoff and Updated &gt; @@cutoff;  select i.Id, i.SortId, i.Summary, LinkText, LinkedIssueId, LinkedIssueSortId, LinkedIssueSummary from @issues i inner join Dev.Jira.Issue.Link li  on i.Id &#x3D; li.IssueId &#x60;&#x60;&#x60;  The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something failed with the execution or parsing of your query - 401 Unauthorized - 403 Forbidden
+ For more complex LuminesceSql a PUT will allow for longer and line break delimited Sql, whic will be returned in the format of the method name. e.g.: &#x60;&#x60;&#x60;sql @@cutoff &#x3D; select #2020-02-01#; @issues &#x3D; select Id, SortId, Summary, Created, Updated from Dev.Jira.Issue where Project&#x3D;&#39;HC&#39; and Created &lt; @@cutoff and Updated &gt; @@cutoff;  select i.Id, i.SortId, i.Summary, LinkText, LinkedIssueId, LinkedIssueSortId, LinkedIssueSummary from @issues i inner join Dev.Jira.Issue.Link li  on i.Id &#x3D; li.IssueId &#x60;&#x60;&#x60;  The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something failed with the execution or parsing of your query - 401 Unauthorized - 403 Forbidden

 ### Example